Available with Image Analyst license.

 The ArcGIS Image Analyst extension provides functions, tools, and capabilities for image and geospatial analysts who focus on the following areas:

 - Advanced feature interpretation and measurements from imagery

 - Detailed feature compilation and measurement on stereo imagery

 - Advanced raster and image analysis workflows for machine learning and feature extraction

 Image analysts extract data and information from imagery using manual and computer-assisted methods.
 The Image Analyst extension provides advanced capabilities to support both image exploitation methods.

-Manual image interpretation applications include Stereo Mapping and Image Space Analysis.
-These applications support the collection of 3D feature data using standard feature creation and editing tools, saving feature class data in a geodatabase or as files, and sharing them in ArcGIS Enterprise.
+Manual image interpretation applications include Stereo Mapping, Image Space Analysis, and Full Motion Video (FMV).
+These applications support the collection of 2D and 3D feature data using standard feature creation and editing tools, saving feature class data in a geodatabase or as files, and sharing them in ArcGIS Enterprise.

-The suite of functions, tools, and capabilities for advanced image analysis require the Image Analyst extension.
+The suite of functions, tools, and capabilities for advanced image analysis requires the Image Analyst extension.